fiedl/temporal_scopes/README.md

 ### Caveats

+* This gem requires Rails 4.
 * There is only one `valid_from` and one `valid_to` time per object.
 Therefore, you can't keep track of first archiving an object and later un-archiving it.
 Un-archiving an object loses the information of first archiving it.
+* Currently, the future is not handled (`Article.future` and `article.archive at: 1.hour.from.now` do not work.)
+But this is planned to be implemented in the future.

 ## Installation